milosgajdos/embeviz/README.md

 # Run

 > [!IMPORTANT]
-> Before you run the app you need to make sure you have set some environment variables required by specific AI embeddings API providers.
-See the list below
+> Before you run the app you need to make sure you have set some environment variables required by specific AI embeddings providers.
+See the list below for the currently supported providers:

 The project relies on the [go-embeddings](https://github.com/milosgajdos/go-embeddings) Go module so we only support specific AI embeddings API providers:
 * [OpenAI](https://openai.com/): `OPENAI_API_KEY`